Tenghui-Wang/Tenghui-Wang.github.io/_pages/about.md

   - /about.html
 ---

+Welcome!
 I'm Tenghui Wang, a Post-doctoral fellow at The University of Hong Kong.
 I received my Ph.D in Finance from Peking University.

 My research lies in empirical corporate finance, development economics under an ESG framework.